mvanderkamp/westures-core/readme.md

 ### Binding an element within a Region

+When you bind a gesture to a region, you need to provide a handler as well as an Element for the binding.
+The gesture will only be recognized if at least one of the input points originated inside the given Element for a binding.
+Therefore unless you want to try something fancy the binding element should probably be contained inside the region element.
+It could even be the region element.

+Now for an example.
 Suppose you have a div (id 'pannable') within which you want to detect a Pan gesture (assume that such a gesture is available).
 Your handler is called `panner`.

 ```javascript
 region.bind(document.querySelector('#pannable'), new Pan(), panner);